What Is Skier’s Thumb?

 • A complete ulna collateral ligament rupture.

-To prevent chronic painful instability, weakness of pinch grip, and arthritis, surgical treatment is recommended in the above situations.
-Following surgery the patient with skier’s thumb can be guided by their physiotherapist in the use of stretching exercises to assist with a full return of ROM.
-Also, strengthening exercises can be used to help the return of strength and full function.
-The strengthening program should be well rounded but should also focus particularly on the strength components that are necessary to the individuals particular sport.
+To prevent chronic painful instability, weakness of pinch grip, and development of osteoarthritis at the joint, surgical treatment is recommended in the above listed situations.
+Following surgery the patient can be guided by their physiotherapist through their rehabilitation, the rehabilitation will generally involve progressive use of stretching exercises to assist with a full return of ROM, strengthening exercises for the muscles of the hand and thumb, appropriate manual therapy as guided by surgical protocols.
+The use of strengthening exercises can be used to help the return to full function and should be well rounded, but focus particularly on the strength components that are necessary to that individuals particular sport, or hobbies.

-Frequently patients wish to return to high risk sports following a skier’s thumb injury in this situation then the patient should have a clear understanding that there is a potential for worsening of their condition from further injury.
-Where possible protective splinting or taping should be considered with the goal of preventing further injury to the area again a physiotherapist can help guide on the use of taping and bracing for the thumb.
+Frequently patients wish to return to high risk sports following a skier’s thumb injury, frequently the very sport that caused the injury in the first place.
+In these situations the patient should have a clear understanding that there is a potential for worsening of their condition from further/repeat injury.
+Where possible protective splinting, or taping should be considered with the goal of preventing any further injury to the area, again a physiotherapist can generally help guide on the use of appropriate sports taping and/or bracing following thumb injury.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Skier’s Thumb should consult his or her physiotherapist, sports medicine specialist, orthopedic surgeon or otherwise appropriately skilled practitioner.